transparency-dev/trillian-tessera/README.md

 Take a look at the functions in the `trillian-tessera` root package named `With*`, e.g. [`WithBatching`](https://pkg.go.dev/github.com/transparency-dev/trillian-tessera#WithBatching) to see the available options are how they should be used.

 The final part of configuring this storage object is to set up and mix-ins that you want to use.
-These mixins are optional libraries you can use to provide common log behaviours without writing it yourself.
+These mix-ins are optional libraries you can use to provide common log behaviours without writing it yourself.
 The currently supported mix-ins are:
  * Deduplication (TODO(mhutchinson): link these when they are written):
    * In-memory (cheap, but very limited deduplication behaviour)